Greek language question: Coexistence and competition

-Temporary reversal in 1921
+1921 temporary reversal

-Even in the primary schools, however, the victory of demotic was by no means a foregone conclusion.
+Even in the primary schools, however, the victory of Demotic was by no means a foregone conclusion.
 When Venizelos lost the election of 1920, the educational reforms were temporarily thrown into reverse.
 The three Association members resigned from the Ministry of Education, and in 1921 a new Ministry committee recommended that the 1917 school textbooks be burned (though in the event they were simply withdrawn).
-Its report particularly objected to the use in examples of 'vulgar' words such as kafes for coffee: "All the mire of the streets, everything foreign, barbaric and vulgar that has ever been introduced into the mouths of the lowest social strata, has been fondly picked up and imposed as the form and model of the language of primary school."
-But this backlash lasted only until 1922, when the disastrous outcome of the Asia Minor Campaign changed the political landscape once more.
+Its report particularly objected to the use in examples of 'vulgar' words such as kafes for coffee: "All the mire of the streets, everything foreign, barbaric and vulgar that has ever been introduced into the mouths of the lowest social strata, has been fondly picked up and imposed as the form and model of the language of primary school".
+But this backlash lasted only until 1922, when the disastrous outcome of the Asia Minor Campaign produced a rapid swing back to the Venizelist (and pro-Demotic) Liberals.

-1967–74: Katharevousa under the Colonels
+Katharevousa under the Colonels (1967–74)

 On 21 April 1967 a group of right-wing military officers seized power in a coup d'état and established the regime of the Colonels.
 Under the Colonels, the language question entered its final stage.
 The link between Katharevousa and authoritarian government became stronger than ever, and diglossia was enforced as rigorously as possible.
-In 1968 Katharevousa was made the official language of the state, including education; demotic was banned from schools except for the first three years of primary classes, and even there the demotic used was altered to make it as much like Katharevousa as possible.
+In 1968, Katharevousa was made the official language of the state, including education; Demotic was banned from schools except for the first three years of primary classes, and even there the Demotic used was altered to make it as much like Katharevousa as possible.